E-commerce as a sales channel

 The rules on distance selling apply to the practical business of e-commerce.
 For example, they say what information your company needs to provide in its e-commerce.
 They also determine the terms and conditions relating to cancelling a transaction and returning a product.

 Your company may not make its own terms and conditions that weaken the customer’s position.
-You may, however, establish and make use of practices that improve the customer’s position.
+You can, however, set up and apply practices that enhance your customers’ statutory rights.

 If your company is based abroad but conducts its marketing in Finnish, the laws of Finland will apply.